szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This reduces the number of dice rolled by `dagg11` and `dagg12` to 1, so they are not the only strong choices for maximizing dagger damage.
 It also improves consistency.
 Generally speaking, I dislike this sort of unbalanced design. `dagg11`, specifically, already conforms to this rule in BGEE.

+### Make Dagger of Venom slightly more powerful (1563) (IWDEE BGEE BG2EE EET)

+This dagger is improved in the following way:

+- Weakening poison: targets poisoned by it suffer a -1 penalty to all saving throws, Strength, Dexterity, and Constitution.
+Does not stack.
+- Extra poison damage: targets that are poisoned *by this dagger* receive extra 1d4 poison damage *by this dagger* each hit.

+This should keep it extra relevant even when finding higher-enchantment weapons.

 </details>

 ---